Last Updated on

 - You might be overeating because of some emotional response.
 Meditate or listen to soothing music to keep stress and anxiety in check.

 Added weight gain then normal is not recommended during pregnancy.
 However, it does not mean that you don’t eat if you are hungry.
-Eat healthy and exercise in moderation and avoid binge eating.
+Eat healthily and exercise in moderation and avoid binge eating.
 Be aware of the risks of overeating so that you can have a healthy and smooth pregnancy.

 Also Read: Eating Burgers during Pregnancy